MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmRoleAssignment.md

 ```

 ### -ResourceName
-The resource name.
-For e.g.
-storageaccountprod.
+Specifies the name of the resource that this cmdlet gets.
-Must be used in conjunction with ResourceGroupName, ResourceType, and (optionally)ParentResource parameters.
+This parameter must be used in conjunction with the *ResourceGroupName*, *ResourceType*, and *ParentResource* parameters.

 ```yaml
 Type: String